 All costs must be specifically justified, and applicants must explain why such costs are required to achieve the aims of the research project.
-Applicants must also state clearly in https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/443686/ BIS-15-417-state-aidthe-basics-guide.pdf the 'Justification for Resources' attachment of the Je-S form which costs in the proposal relate to the UK co-investigator's business, civil society or government body.
-Please note that UK co-investigator's business or civil society salary costs should only be claimed where clear justification is provided as to why this cost cannot be met by the UK co-investigator's business or civil society organisation.
+Applicants must also state clearly in the 'Justification for Resources' attachment of the Je-S form which costs in the proposal relate to the UK co-investigator's business, civil society or government body.
+Please note that UK co-investigator's business or civil society salary costs should only be claimed where clear justification is provided as to why this cost cannot be met by the UK co-investigator's business or civil society and be met by the UK co-investigator's business.